Dark View Falls St Vincent And The Grenadines

 Geological Formation

 The landscape of St. Vincent, including the area surrounding Dark View Falls, is volcanic in origin.
-The island is part of the Lesser Antilles volcanic arc, and its formation is the result of the subduction of the North American plate beneath the Caribbean plate.
+Now, the island is part of the Lesser Antilles volcanic arc, and its formation is the result of the subduction of the North American plate beneath the Caribbean plate.
 This geological activity has shaped the island's rugged terrain, characterized by steep slopes, deep valleys, and, of course, the dramatic waterfalls like Dark View.
 The falls themselves are formed where streams plunge over resistant rock formations, with erosion gradually carving out the landscape over thousands of years.
 The dark, almost black appearance of the rocks, which gives the falls their name, is due to the mineral composition of the volcanic rock and the constant moisture that encourages the growth of algae and other microorganisms.

 Ecological Significance